Listen to this post

 I must admit that I snooze the alarm more than I should, so much so that I sometimes wish someone would pay me to stay in bed.
 Well, this dream came true for Drew Iwanicki when he volunteered for a study conducted by NASA.

 NASA conducted an experiment to study the effects of laying in bed for days

 Back in 2014, NASA conducted a study to determine the nature and magnitude of the deterioration of human bones and muscles in space.
-The study required a volunteer, Drew Iwanicki, to lay down on a bed for 70 days straight, without getting up for any purpose whatsoever (except for a 30-minute window where he could prop himself up on his elbows to eat!).
-Although, the study, entitled CFT 70 (Countermeasure and Functional Testing in Head-Down Tilt Bed Rest Study) earned him a payment of $18,000, it was not an easy task.
+The study required Drew Iwanicki (the volunteer) to lay down on a bed for 70 days straight, without getting up for any purpose whatsoever (except for a 30-minute window where he could prop himself up on his elbows to eat!).

-If a person lies down with their legs raised at an angle, more blood will flow to their head, making their face look puffy; these conditions are pretty similar to the experience of space travel.
-Here is a detailed description by Drew Iwanicki himself about he felt during and after the study.
+The study found that if a person lies down with their legs raised at an angle, more blood would flow to their head, making their face look puffy.
+These conditions are pretty similar to the experience of space travel.
+Here is a detailed description by Drew Iwanicki himself about how he felt during and after the study.

 Is it bad to stay in bed all day?